Miami Arena

 Miami Arena was an indoor arena located in Miami, Florida.
-The venue served as the home of the NBA's Miami Heat, and the NHL's Florida Panthers.
-From 1988 until 1999, it also was the indoor arena for the Miami Hurricanes.
+The venue served as the home of the Miami Heat of the National Basketball Association (NBA) and the Florida Panthers of the National Hockey League (NHL).
+From 1988 until 2002, it also was the indoor arena for the Miami Hurricanes.

 History

 Completed in 1988 at a cost of $52.5 million, its opening took business away from the Hollywood Sportatorium and eventually led to that venue's demolition.
 The arena was the home of the Miami Heat from 1988 to 1999, the Florida Panthers from 1993 to 1998, the University of Miami basketball teams from 1988 to 2003, the Miami Hooters of the Arena Football League from 1993 to 1995, the Miami Matadors of the ECHL in 1998 and the Miami Manatees of the WHA2 in 2003.
 The first game played by the Heat in their first home was a loss to the Los Angeles Clippers, 111–91, on November 5, 1988; the first victory came a month and a half later against the Utah Jazz, 101–80.

 The arena also hosted the 1990 NBA All-Star Game, the 1991 WWF Royal Rumble, the 1994 NCAA men's basketball East Regional final, the NHL's 1996 Stanley Cup Finals between the Florida Panthers and Colorado Avalanche and the NBA's 1997 NBA Playoffs Eastern Conference Finals between the Miami Heat and Chicago Bulls.

 By 1998, the Miami Arena, like most indoor sports arenas built in the late 1980s, was beginning to show its age, despite being only 10 years old.
 Its seating capacity was one of the lowest of any NBA or NHL arena.
 In addition, sports teams in general began wanting newer, more updated facilities, specifically luxury suites and new concessions.
-In 1998, the Panthers moved into the National Car Rental Center (now FLA Live Arena) in Sunrise, near Florida's largest outlet mall, Sawgrass Mills.
-On January 2, 2000, the Heat moved to the new American Airlines Arena located three blocks east of Miami Arena on the shore of Biscayne Bay.
+In 1998, the Panthers moved into the National Car Rental Center (now Amerant Bank Arena) in Sunrise, near Florida's largest outlet mall, Sawgrass Mills.
+On January 2, 2000, the Heat moved to the new American Airlines Arena (now Kaseya Center) located three blocks east of Miami Arena on the shore of Biscayne Bay.